-The scheme is a thematic fund investing in equity, debt and commodity.
-It has an optimal blend of equity, debt and commodity and hence is an appropriate benchmark for the fund.
+The scheme is a thematic fund investing in portfolio constituting companies of Infrastructure sector.
+NIFTY INFRASTRUCTURE TRI has an optimal blend of Infrastructure businesses and hence is an appropriate benchmark for the fund.

 The Trustee/AMC reserves the right to change the benchmark for the evaluation of the performance of the Scheme from time to time, keeping in mind the investment objective of the Scheme and the appropriateness of the benchmark, subject to SEBI guidelines and other prevalent guidelines.